CocoaNutsUIUC/HealthKit-Demo/README.md

 #### 8. Subclass `UITextFieldDelegate` and implement `textFieldShouldReturn()`

-You may notice that once the keyboard has poped up, it never goes away!
+You may notice that once the keyboard has popped up, it never goes away!
 This is a problem, and we solve it by making our class the delegate of both of our TextFields.

 Add the following code at the very bottom of the `ViewController.swift` file: